-Cash maternity benefits: The insured must have at least 3 consecutive months of employment and have worked 18 days or 120 hours a month.
+Cash maternity benefits: The insured must have at least 3 consecutive months of employment and have worked at least 18 days or 120 hours a month.

-Benefits are payable abroad only if there is a reciprocal agreement.
+Benefits are payable abroad only under reciprocal agreement.

 Medical benefits: The insured must have at least 2 months of contributions.